abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Karuṇadhammo • August 2012

-Yesterday, at teatime we were talking about right concentration, *sammā* *samādhi.* One of the guests staying here had a question about mindfulness versus concentration.
+Yesterday, at teatime we were talking about right concentration, *sammā samādhi*.
+One of the guests staying here had a question about mindfulness versus concentration.
 It’s a good subject to reflect on because we can sometimes be hard on ourselves when we are trying to concentrate our minds and the practice doesn’t feel like it’s going so